 A living trust is a special kind of fund that can own someone’s stuff while they’re still living.
-The key word here is living.
-Just like all trust funds, a living trust spells out how to distribute what’s in the trust after the original owner dies.
+And just like all trust funds, a living trust also spells out how to distribute what’s in the trust after the original owner dies.

 How Does a Living Trust Work?

-They’ll do the same thing with the titles to their vehicles, documents from their financial accounts, and anything else they want to put in the name of the trust.
+You can do the same thing with the titles to vehicles, documents from financial accounts, and anything else you want to put in the name of the trust.
 This process is called funding the trust, and the items together form a trust fund.

 From that trust fund, the grantor can leave a full inheritance to their heirs (called the beneficiaries).
-They can also choose to establish certain conditions that a beneficiary needs to meet before they can receive the inheritance.
-For example, maybe their granddaughter has to finish her degree before she gets the car.
+They also have the power to place certain conditions that need to be met before beneficiaries can receive items from the inheritance (like a grandchild finishing college before inheriting the car.)

 Types of Living Trusts

 The revocable trust is by far the most common type of living trust.
 So much so that people refer to it simply as “a living trust,” or “a living revocable trust.”
-Just as the name implies, a revocable trust can be changed or revoked—canceled—by the grantor.
-It’s a rather involved process to change it, but it can be done, which makes it a flexible option.
+Just as the name hints, a revocable trust can be changed or revoked (canceled) by the grantor at any time.
+Doing this is not a quick job, but it can be done, which makes it a flexible option.

-The other thing to know about both types of living trusts is that when the grantor has died, his revocable trust automatically converts to an irrevocable trust, because he’s the only person who could have changed it.
+The other thing to know about both types of living trusts is that when the grantor has died, their revocable trust automatically converts to an irrevocable one anyway (because the only person who could have changed it has passed on.)

-Saves time and money in the probate process – Remember, your living trust names a trustee who can immediately take care of your end-of-life affairs—like paying for funeral costs and distributing property to heirs—without having to wait on the probate judge.
-The trustee’s ability to do this also saves most of the probate costs.
+- Saves time and money in the probate process – A living trust names a trustee who can immediately take care of your end-of-life affairs—like paying for funeral costs and distributing property to heirs—without having to wait on the probate judge.
+Less waiting time means less probate costs and more savings.

-Offers more protection if challenged – A living trust is less likely to be challenged in court than a will.
+- Offers more protection if challenged – A living trust is less likely to be challenged in court than a simple will.
 It’s harder for the challengers, because they would have to prove you were coerced into signing the documents and forced to go through the whole process of funding the trust.
-Proving this would be difficult!

-Protects privacy better – Remember, a will is a public document, so anyone can get a copy of it after your death from the county records.
+- Protects privacy better – Because a will is a public document, anyone can get a copy of it after your death from the county records.
 But a living trust is totally private.
 With a trust, no one can know the details without the trustee sharing that information.

 Disadvantages of a Living Trust

-Don’t decide too quickly, though!
 Not everything is rosy with a living trust, so it’s important to weigh the pros and cons before you decide to create one.
 Here are a few issues that could make having one a hassle:

-Personal inconvenience – Since it’s set up before you die (remember, it’s a living trust), none of the stuff in the trust is your property anymore.
+- Personal inconvenience – Since it’s set up before you die, none of the stuff in the trust is your property anymore.
 It’s the property of the trust.
 So, if you want to sell something that’s already a part of the trust (like your house or car), you have to contact the trustee (if it’s not you) to take it out of the trust before you can sell it.

-Attorney fees – Trusts can be costly to set up.
-While you can easily get a will online, setting up a trust usually requires an attorney—complete with attorney fees—and will cost a couple thousand dollars to set up initially.
-If you choose to have a living trust and need to make a change, you’ll have to use the attorney all over again, which means even more fees!
+- Attorney fees – Trusts can be costly to set up.
+While you can easily get a will online, you should only set up a trust with an attorney.
+Just know their guidance comes with attorney fees, and will cost a couple of thousand dollars to get off the ground.
+And if you need to make a change to your living trust, you’ll have to use the attorney all over again, which means more fees!

-Retitle and re-deed process – After the attorney sets it up, he’ll give you some homework.
-You’ll need to retitle or re-deed property and other items so that the fund is named as the owner.
-If you don’t do this, the trust doesn’t do any good for you or your beneficiaries.
-You’ve paid for the blanket of protection but never put anything under the blanket!
+- Retitle and re-deed process – After the attorney sets it up, they’ll give you some homework: to retitle or re-deed property and other items so that the trust fund is named as the owner.
+If you don’t do this, the trust doesn’t work to its full potential.
+You’ve basically paid for the blanket of protection but haven’t put anything under the blanket.
 Many trusts are established but never funded.

 Living Trust vs. Will

-A living trust is not a public document like a will.
+- A living trust is not a public document like a will.
 If you have nosy relatives who want to know how things were distributed, a living trust protects that information, unless the trustee decides to share it.

-- A living trust also helps you to skip those pesky probate costs.
+- A living trust helps you skip probate costs (but still comes with attorney fees.)
 Any property given through the last will and testament is subject to probate.
-When given through the trust, it isn’t!
+When handled through the living trust, it isn’t.